coders-iiitbh/leon-gtk-theme/README.md

-# leon-gtk-theme
-This is a gtk theme
+This is a GTK Theme for minimalistic view of the GNOME